Integrating Ezidebit with Salesforce using Chargent

 Possible values of the Transaction Status are either final or non-final.
 It the status is final, then no more updates will occur for that transaction.
 Also, batches will not pick up any transaction having a final status.

-The Settlement Date field stores the date and time when the Transaction Status is changed to final (such as "Settled" or "Voided"), after which it will no longer receives any updates.
+The Settlement Date field stores the date and time when the Transaction Status is changed to final (such as "successful" or "fatal dishonour"), after which it will no longer receives any updates.

 To schedule the batch, navigate to Setup > Develop > Apex classes, and then click the Schedule Apex button.
 These are the batch names: